shirok/Gauche-makiki/README.md

 has disconnected prematurely), an error condition is stored in (request-response-error REQ).

-Check out `sample-server` script in the source for some concrete examples of `define-http-handler`.
+Check out `examples/sample-server` script in the source for some concrete examples of `define-http-handler`.

 ## Built-in handlers